 This is a topic we’ve seen flying around the internet for years.
-And now, with the pandemic, more people are trying to find more ways to make more money more than ever.
+And now, with the pandemic, more people are trying to find more ways to make money online than ever before.

 It’s sad to say that in a number of attempts to answer these questions the articles, videos, podcasts and events I’ve seen have been terribly lacking.
 They’re either not detailed enough, or taking too long to get to the point.

 So, we decided to do a list of our own.
-Not necessarily a definitive guide to making money online – more like a starting point to help you understand how you can successfully make cash online.
+Not necessarily a definitive guide to making money online – more like a starting point to help you understand the different career paths you can take to successfully make cash online.

 Fair warning, this article is hefty.
 Feel free to use the contents above to skim the whole thing or jump to a section that looks most interesting to you.
 Of course, you can go ahead and read through the entire article, we won’t mind.